 How to Get Rid of Trash Can Smell in 10 Seconds (or Less)

-Simply soak a cotton ball in essential oil (5-15 drops) and toss it into your trash can before putting in a new liner.
+Simply soak a cotton ball in essential oil (5-15 drops) and toss it into your trash can before putting in a new garbage bag.
 This will keep the inside of your trash can—and your entire kitchen—smelling clean.
 How does it work?
 Well, cotton is an extremely absorbent and durable material.
 It soaks up the liquid without falling apart—which means the essential oil scent will stick around.

 Here are some classic kitchen scents:

 - Lavender has a calming aroma and disinfectant properties, making it both fragrant and safe.

 - Citrus scents like orange and lemon are natural cleaning agents.
 The oils emit a bright, invigorating scent that will shield nasty odors.